Anime Expo: Anime Conji

 In 2010, Anime Conji began as an annual anime convention in San Diego.
 In 2013, it began to be run by SPJA.
 Anime Conji 2016 was cancelled due to event quality concerns.
 Anime Conji 2017 was also cancelled.
 The convention returned in 2018 under its original organizers, the San Diego Speculative Fiction Society (SanSFiS).
 Anime Conji held no event in 2020 due to financial and location problems.

 Organizational structure

-The Society for the Promotion of Japanese Animation (SPJA), the parent organization which produces Anime Expo, is a federal and California state registered 501(c)(3) non-profit charitable organization, based out of the Southern California suburb of Corona.
+The Society for the Promotion of Japanese Animation (SPJA), the parent organization which produces Anime Expo, is a federal and California state registered 501(c)(3) non-profit charitable organization, based out of the metro Los Angeles suburb of Corona.
 Before January 1, 2020, they were registered as a 501(c)(6) non-profit trade benefit organization.